Click the video above to "Get To Know"

-Would you like to easily add your favorite events to your own calendar?
-Click here to view in Google Calendar!
+Would you like to easily add the UMR CONNECTS events you're interested in to your own Google calendar?
+Click here!

 This page lists only UMR CONNECTS events.
 Please check the Event Calendar for other events taking place at the University of Minnesota Rochester.

 This year is the 20th anniversary of the genocide.
 This talk will explore issues of justice, economic development, political and press freedom, and the impact of Rwanda's genocide in neighboring Congo.

 World Without Genocide is a human rights organization headquartered at William Mitchell College of Law.
 World promotes education and action to protect innocent people, prevent genocide, prosecute perpetrators, and remember those whose lives and cultures have been destroyed by genocide.

 University of Minnesota Rochester students in the nursing program, in collaboration with Spanish students (years 3 and 4) and Brad Smith, Member Services Manager of People’s Food Co-op, will present this session.
 Latino and other self-identified minority members of the Rochester community are especially urged to attend.

 Attendees will be challenged to ponder and discuss environmental, as well as nutritional, aspects of foods that travel great distances versus those locally produced with the help, primarily, of migrant workers.
 Imagine health science professionals, someday, consulting with local farmers on the nutrient content of their fruits and vegetables from the consumer healthcare perspective.
 The bilingual portion of the presentation will also include diabetes, which is especially prevalent in the migrant worker population.